JoseRoca/WinFBX/docs/Graphics/CMemBmp Class.md

 The **CMemBmp** class implements a memory bitmap.

-You can create an empty bitmap of the specified width an height, e.g.
+You can create an empty bitmap of the specified width and height, e.g.

 ```
 DIM pMemBmp AS CMemBmp = CMemBmp(500, 400)